SCons/scons/doc/overview.rst

 ::
    git diff doc/generated/examples

+Some of the changes in example text are phony: despite best efforts to eliminate system-specifics, sometimes they leak through.
+There is at least one example that gets the pathname to the build directory of the machine the example is generated on.

 Note that these output files are not actually needed for editing the documents.
 When loading the User manual into an XML editor, you will